You are currently viewing How Much Money Does a Cruise Ship Employee Make?

 Going on Vacation with Cash?
 Make Sure you Declare that Money!

-If you are traveling from the USA to your home country, and if you are carrying over $10,000 in cash, make sure that you declare the money to CBP Customs at the airport before departing.
-If you were caught with that amount of money without being declared ahead of time, you run the risk of having the money seized from you.
-You don’t want your hard-earned money confiscated from you because of a simple mistake.
-You can either transfer your money to your bank account before you travel or should make sure to carry less than $10,000 in cash with you at all times.
+If you are traveling from the USA to your home country and you are carrying over $10,000 in cash, it’s important to declare the money to CBP Customs at the airport before departing.
+Failure to declare the money may result in it being seized.
+To avoid this, consider transferring the money to your bank account before you travel, or make sure to carry less than $10,000 in cash with you at all times.
+The last thing you want on vacation is to have issues right before you go home for your much-needed vacation.

 “Failure to declare monetary instruments in amounts valued more than $10,000 can result in its seizure.”